General Statement of Job

 essential functions.
 While performing the duties of this job, the

-employee is regularly required to sit; use hands to finger, handle,
+employee is regularly required to use hands to finger, handle, feel

-employee is frequently required to stand; walk; reach with hands
+required to stand; walk; reach with hands and arms; climb or

-and arms; and stoop or kneel.
-The employee must occasionally lift
+balance; and stoop, kneel, or crouch.
+The employee must

-and/or move up to 50 pounds.
-Specific vision abilities required by
+occasionally lift and/or move up to 10 pounds.
+Specific vision

 NOTICE: The above job profile does not